inoyakaigor/TerminalBannerPlugin/README.md

 }
 ```

+The banner will show only in development mode

 ## Requirements
 Minimal supported is Node 14 and Webpack 5.
 Node 12 and Webpack 4 should work but I didn't test.